Begado Casino Review

 Former FBI hacking expert Austin Berglas told the Washington Post at the time that the JP Morgan hacking incident was nothing more than an old-fashioned “pump and dump” scheme.

 Berglas explained such schemes to the Post: “The theft of tens of millions of e-mails is a perfect vehicle to advertise the penny stocks that you would then dump after getting the initial investment.
 It’s the traditional pump and dump scheme in the digital world.”

 Affactive Media, the owner of Begado Casino, was only a small portion of Shalon and Orenstein’s financial empire.
 The men had operated online casinos for years, but their criminal enterprises were far more significant.
 Their case is still pending in the United States.

 Affiliate representatives for the Affactive Group and The Revenue Jet Group (Affactive’s affiliate network) began sending emails to webmasters within 24 hours of the arrests of Murgio and Lebedev, saying accounts were being frozen.
 One affiliate posted an email from a representative, which said, “Operations are closing immediately.”

 Thus, Begado Casino came to an abrupt and inglorious end.
 Player accounts were frozen, pending a long investigation and prosecution process.
 Despite innovative software and nice bonus offers, Begado Casino was a disaster for the gamblers who chose to play at the site.

 The story of Begado Casino should be a warning to online gamblers learning about the business.
-It is best to choose legitimate online casinos with a solid reputation and a long history.
+It is best to choose legitimate real money online casinos with a solid reputation and a long history.
 Sites which offer huge deposit bonuses are not always the best bet.
 It doesn’t matter of you get a big bonus or have big winnings, if the operator refuses to pay when it’s time to cash out.
 Slow-paying might not be as bad as a refusal to pay at all, but those two tactics sometimes go hand-in-hand.